 Quick Guide: The Debt to Equity Ratio

-The debt to equity ratio is calculated by taking a company’s total debt and dividing that by the company’s total equity.
+The debt to equity ratio is calculated by dividing a company’s total debt by total stockholders equity.

 Debt to Equity Ratio Formula = Total Debt / Total Equity